 I immediately returned home to Sydney where treatment commenced within a week.
 I was under the care of the Sydney Amyloidosis team at Westmead Hospital for three and a half years.
 For those familiar with Free Light Chain counts, my counts dropped from over 1,200 to within normal ranges!

 For those not familiar with Free Light Chains, these are described extensively within the literature and are a key marker for Amyloidosis and are actively monitored to determine the effectiveness of the treatment programs.

 Despite being in remission, no further Amyloid being deposited in my heart, and no absorption of the existing Amyloid deposits my health and fitness continued a slow decline.

-With continuing delays in the development of new drugs to treat Amyloidosis I was fortunate to be accepted into a trial at St Vincents Hospital which included a heart transplant followed by a stem cell transplant.
+With continuing delays in the development of new drugs to raw the amyloid out of the organs, in my case my heart, I was fortunate to be accepted into a trial at St Vincents Hospital which included a heart transplant followed by a stem cell transplant.
 The heart transplant providing the strength and health to enable the stem cell transplant which would hopefully provide me with a number of years free from Amyloidosis and opportunity for new, effective treatments for Amyloidosis to be developed.